About Us

 Danielle Bourgault

-Seamus O'Connor
+Shamus O'Connor

-Land Based Treatment Counsellor
+Land Based Counsellor

-Land Based Treatment Counsellor
+Land Based Counsellor

 Andy Aguonie

-Traditional Knowledge Keeper
+Traditional Knowledge Carrier

 Faith Beaudin